epi-center/planning/README.md

   As a first contribution, the primary author has developed an [initial compartmental model for COVID-19](https://github.com/understand-covid/proposal/tree/master/model) that adds additional states and more stochastic variables, as well as using biologically motivated distributions for parameters.
 It allows for modeling of a few different mitigation strategies.
 This model is not meant to be used as a tool for making predictions as of now; it is merely a proof of concept.
 Documentation of this model and the source code for it are available in this repository.

+  Moving forward, we plan to start to scope out work on an initial set of software based tools to put together epidemiological models - we aim to be influenced by and build upon great projects like scikit-learn, Pyro.ai, Spark, and Prefect.io.

   This proposal is open to feedback and criticism - the authors are not authorities on the state of epidemiological modeling by any means, and corrections and exposure to relevant prior art are appreciated.
 In the coming days, we plan to update this proposal with more actionable next steps.

-  If you are interested in collaborating, please contact John Urbanik at [johnurbanik@gmail.com](mailto:johnurbanik@gmail.com)/[@jurbanik](https://twitter.com/johnurbanik) or add an issue on this repository.
+  If you are interested in collaborating or helping fund this project, please contact John Urbanik at [johnurbanik@gmail.com](mailto:johnurbanik@gmail.com)/[@jurbanik](https://twitter.com/johnurbanik) or add an issue on this repository.